• Home

 Chakra UI

 Chakra is one of the fastest-growing React UI libraries.
 The premise of simple and accessible components means you can start bootstrapping your apps instantly.
 On top of that, Chakra follows a strict design principles ethos.
-Each component comes with a unique style prop, meaning that you are able to customize component styles individually.
+Each component comes with a unique style prop, meaning that you can customize component styles individually.

 If comparing Chakra to more rigid component libraries, it’s evident that Chakra functions in an unopinionated environment.
 As such, scaling apps and interfaces becomes easier as you won’t need to depend on strict property specifications.